Baden-Baden, Germany: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-If you want to check out the stunning Lichtenthal Abbey, it's useful to wear modest clothing:
+If you are going to visit the stunning Lichtenthal Abbey, it's useful to wear modest clothing:

 If you go to the Staatliche Kunsthalle Baden-Baden, wear museum-appropriate clothing and take: